jce-il/sw-modeling-2016b/Homework.md

 - Form into a team of ~4 students (choose wisely)
 - Select a known open source project
   - The project should be: interesting to you, big & complex enough, actively developed (>50 PRs in last year), has an automated test suite (use of engineering practices), used by someone (something on stake), and seem to miss documenation.
-  - Here are some sources for ideas and inspiration: [leading github projects](https://github.com/showcases), Book: [The Architecture of Open Source Applications](http://www.aosabook.org/en/index.html), Local: [Hasadna](http://www.hasadna.org.il/projects/) (The Public Knowledge Workshop), [Last year's projects][last-year-proejcts], Below a starting list of suggestions.
+  - Here are some sources for ideas and inspiration: [leading github projects](https://github.com/showcases), Book: [The Architecture of Open Source Applications](http://www.aosabook.org/en/index.html), Local: [Hasadna](http://www.hasadna.org.il/projects/) (The Public Knowledge Workshop), [Last year's projects][last-year-proejcts], Below a starting list of [suggestions](./#project-suggestions).
-- Fork the [ASOSMA] book repo and add a markdown page for your chapter (decides whether to collaborate through a shared (private?) team repository or by PRs), add:
+- Fork the [ASOSMA] book repo and add a chapter with and index.md page for your chapter (decides whether to collaborate through a shared (private?) team repository or by PRs), add:
-  - Project name, repository and your team members (send a PR for that ASAP to reserve your subject)
+  - Project name, repository and your team members/useranmes (send a PR for that ASAP to reserve your subject)
-  - Issue tracking system to coordinate your work and report effort and progress
+  - Setup issue tracking system to coordinate your work and report effort and progress (required)
 - See a similiar book project example [here][Desosa-book].

 ### Stage 1 - Introducion
 - Start your  introduction section, including
   - General details about the project (homepage, repository, team, communications)
-  - project fit for our book (why it was chosen)
+  - project fit for our book (why it was chosen?)
   - Describe the model of the development process
   - Review resources, especially concerning modeling and architecture  (repos, papers, posts, issues/bugs)
   - Add a few images or diagrams to support the above

 ### Stage 2 - Views and Prespectives
-- Fork the project's repository and consider adding a documentation folder (e.g. according to this [branching model], or the one required by the projcet's development process)
+- Fork the project's repository and add a documentation folder (consider developing, e.g., according to this [branching model], or the one required by the projcet's development process)
+  - add a link to your fork to the introduction
-- Describe the given documentation and/or source code
+- Describe the given documentation and gegneral source code structure
 - Analyze and describe the main requirements/features of the product (stakeholder view)
 - Analyze and describe the major or important designs with UML diagrams and or other modeling means (e.g. sketeches (Calico), views, C4)
 - Describe a few challenges for this project (e.g., a missing feature, known bugs)